New limits on the Pauli forbidden transitions in 12C nuclei obtained with the complete Borexino dataset: Results

 \section{Results}

 The lower limits on the lifetime for PEP violating transitions of nucleons from $P$-shell to the occupied $1S_{1/2}$-shell were obtained using the formula:

-where $N_{N}=2.04\times10^{31}$ is the number of $\rm{{^{12}C}}$ nuclei in 5~m radius PC volume, $N_{n} = 8$ (or 4 for specific channels) is the number of nucleons ($n$ and/or $p$) that could undergo non-Paulian transitions, and $T$ is the time of measurements.
+where $N_{N}=2.04\times10^{31}$ is the number of $\mathrm{{^{12}C}}$ nuclei in 5~m radius PC volume, $N_{n} = 8$ (or 4 for specific channels) is the number of nucleons ($n$ and/or $p$) that could undergo non-Paulian transitions, and $T$ is the time of measurements.
 The values of efficiencies $\varepsilon(\Delta E)$ and upper limits on the number of candidate events registered in the $ \Delta E $ energy interval $S_{lim}$ are given in Table~\ref{Tab2}.

-The mass of scintillator inside the selected volume, which is proportional $N_N$ as well as live time of measurement $T$, are known with good accuracy, better then 0.2\%.
+The mass of scintillator inside the selected volume, which is proportional $N_N$ as well as live time of measurement $T$, are known with good accuracy, better than 0.2\%.
 The systematic uncertainties of the other two parameters, $\varepsilon(\Delta E)$ and $S_{lim}$, are significantly larger, as they depend on the poorly constrained $Q$ values of PEP-forbidden reactions.
+The increase or decrease in $Q$-value by 1 MeV for the $\beta^\pm$-decay process leads to a change in the efficiency for events with $E_e \geq 12.5$ MeV by an additional ~5\%.
 The values of $\varepsilon(\Delta E)$ are calculated for the conservative $Q$ values and as a result the lifetime limits are calculated in accordance with Eq.\,(\ref{TLimit}) with $\varepsilon(\Delta E)$ and $S_{lim}$, which gave conservative limits.

-\subsection{Limits on PEP-forbidden transitions with $\gamma$-emission: $\rm{{^{12}C}\rightarrow{^{12}\widetilde{C}}}+\gamma$}
+\subsection{Limits on PEP-forbidden transitions with $\gamma$-emission: $\mathrm{{^{12}C}\rightarrow{^{12}\widetilde{C}}}+\gamma$}

-The limit on the probability of the non-Paulian transitions $\rm{^{12}C\rightarrow{^{12}\widetilde{C}}}$+$\gamma$ is based on the experimental fact that only three events above 12.5 MeV survive the selection cuts.
+The limit on the probability of the non-Paulian transitions $\mathrm{^{12}C\rightarrow{^{12}\widetilde{C}}}$+$\gamma$ is based on the experimental fact that only three events above 12.5 MeV survive the selection cuts.
 As shown in Table~\ref{Tab1}, the $\gamma$-quanta energies lie within the $(16.4-19.4)$~MeV interval with 90\% probability.
 The $\gamma$ detection efficiency was calculated using the conservative value $E_{\gamma}$=16.4 MeV.
 As stated above, the uniformly distributed $\gamma$'s were simulated in 5~m radius sphere - inside the 4.25 m radius inner vessel (PC + PPO) and in the 0.75~m- thick layer of buffer (PC+DMP) surrounding the inner vessel.
 The response function is shown in Fig.\,\ref{Fig4} (line 3).
 The efficiency for detecting 16.4~MeV $\gamma$-quanta in the $(12.5-17.0)$~MeV range is $\varepsilon(\Delta E)=0.270$ (27\%).